jlfaucher/executor/incubator/ooRexxShell/readme.txt

 - The default console code page is the OEMCP, which does not match the default ANSI code page (ACP).
 That bring troubles when you execute a command which contains letters with accent.
-This problem could be bypassed by converting OEMCP to ACP in the securiy manager, but there is a more general workaround that can be used :
+This problem could be bypassed by converting OEMCP to ACP in the securiy manager, but there is a more general workaround that can be used:
   Change the default code page of the console to ACP.
-For example, european users could enter this command : chcp 1252
+For example, european users could enter this command: chcp 1252
   You must also change the font of the console, because a raster font can't display letters with accent.
 Try Lucida Console, for example.
   See:
   http://blogs.msdn.com/michkap/archive/2005/02/08/369197.aspx
   http://en.wikipedia.org/wiki/Windows-1252

-- Assuming you defined this doskey macro : ll=ls -lap $*
-  you will see a difference of behavior between
+- Assuming you defined this doskey macro: ll=ls -lap $* you will see a difference of behavior between CMD[ooRexx]> ll and
-  CMD> ll
-  and
-  CMD> cmd ll
+  CMD[ooRexx]> cmd ll
   and
   ooRexx[CMD]> 'll'
   and